 To prevent devastating accidents, our MRE teams show local people what to look for and encourage safe behaviour around mines and ERW.

-Many mine and ERW casualties are children so it’s especially important that children are aware of the danger.
-Most of our risk education is conducted in schools and community centres, where our teams target young boys, who make up over 80% of child casualties.
+Many landmine and casualties of other explosives debris are children so it’s especially important that children are aware of the danger.
+Most of our risk education is conducted in schools and community centres, where our teams target young boys, who make up over 80 per cent of child casualties.

 Teaching strategies to keep children safe